 - To encourage participants to appreciate differences among the religions which form our community.

 The program aimed to create positive relationships both between adults and children from the different religious expressions, and between parents and their children as they together learn the importance of tolerance and understanding.

-There are many programs that focus on prejudice and intolerance.
-Those programs most often approach these topics from a negative point of view.
-Our program, on the other hand, approaches these topics from a positive angle.
+There are many programs that focus on prejudice and intolerance, often approach these topics from a negative point of view.
+This program, on the other hand, approached the issues from a positive angle.